Dr John Richard Parrish (m)

 Particular interests - Women's Health (obtained a diploma in 2015)

 Dr Norris will continue to do Occupational Health work.

-We have two Practice Nurses.
+We have three Practice Nurses.
 They see patients by appointment for such services as dressings, immunisations, blood and urine tests, blood pressure checks, ECG’s and cervical smears.
 They also give general advice on health and healthy living.
 In addition they carry out asthma and diabetic clinics.